HenrikBechmann/react-infinite-grid-scroller/README.md

 _orientation, gap, padding, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex_

-It also contains the following properties, which may have been altered from the source values by the scroller:
+It also contains the _crosscount_ property, which is calculated interrnally, and the following properties, which may have been altered from the source values by the scroller:

 _runwayRowcount, listsize_
 # Licence